darabos/druid-io.github.io/druid-powered.md

 * [Streaming SQL and Druid](https://youtu.be/ovZ9iAkQllo)

+## Lynx Analytics

+[Lynx Analytics](https://www.lynxanalytics.com/) provides data science insights for hundreds of millions of customers for our clients.
+We build interactive dashboards backed by Druid to make the data science results easy to digest.
+Our clients love being able to explore the data in detail.
+The speed with which they can do that is all thanks to Druid!

 ## Marchex

 Marchex uses Druid to provide data for Marchex Call Analytics' new customer facing Speech Analytics dashboards.